 Best for Durable and Sleek Design

-If you’re looking an eye-catching guitar that is beautiful as it is durable, then LTD Guitar’s RB-1005 5-Strings Bass Natural is perfect for you.
+If you’re looking an eye-catching bass guitar in Singapore that is beautiful as it is durable, then LTD Guitar’s RB-1005 5-Strings Bass Natural is perfect for you.
 It has a unique swamp ash body and burled maple solid top, connected to a thin U-shape maple/walnut neck.
 It’s fingerboard is also created from maple.

 You’ll also receive the best sustain for your notes, as this guitar has an amazing Gotoh bridge.
 Meanwhile, its Grover tuners keep everything cinched down and in-tune, even through heavy crunches and string-stretching licks.